pseale/hot-takes-blog/content/posts/expert-wsl.md

 Listen up!
 Networking in WSL is magic.
 And by magic I mean opaque, mysterious, fickle, and moody.
 I've done several things to fix networking issues:

 - If DNS dies regularly in WSL, fix it permanently with this WSL-specific change: https://superuser.com/a/1533768
 - Set MTU to 1400 - I would love to explain this further, but in short, I can't.
 Good luck, and if you google your mysterious networking-related error message and some of the first results are for setting the 'MTU', then try it, certainly.

-My VPN provider seems to interfere with WSL networking, but I'm not certain of anything, and it's just a hypothesis at this point.
+The last time I saw this error, someone was trying to clone a git repo.

 ### Boring and Necessary: Line endings